-Air pollution monitoring data provides us with information such as, what is the extent of pollution, what is the pollutant concentration, which pollutant is predominantly high, etc. With the help of this dataset, the ventilation system can be fine-tuned so that adequate ventilation can be maintained all the time.
+Air pollution monitoring data provides us with information such as, what is the extent of pollution, what is the pollutant concentration, which pollutant is predominantly high, etc. With the use of the data, one can fine-tune the ventilation system for maintaining adequate ventilation.
 By integrating real-time air quality monitoring data with ventilation systems, high ventilation efficiency can be achieved.
-This ensures that enclosed spaces such as tunnels and parking lots are adequately ventilated all the time, even during high vehicular traffic.
+This ensures constant adequate ventilation in enclosed spaces such as tunnels and parking, even during high vehicular traffic.

 HOW TO CARRY-OUT AIR POLLUTION MONITORING IN TUNNELS AND PARKING LOTS

 Measuring representative air quality in enclosed underground spaces is also a difficult task.
-As vehicular emission is the only source of pollution, the usual pollutants of interest in tunnels and parking lots are, NO, NO2, CO, particulate matter (PM) and visibility.
-Various factors that affect air quality monitoring are turbulence, generation of piston effect due to vehicular movement, type of ventilation system, road design etc. Also, air pollutant concentration in the tunnel and parking lots vary significantly along with length and depth.
+As vehicular emission is the only source of pollution, the usual pollutants of interest in tunnels and parking lots are, NO, NO2, CO, particulate matter (PM), and visibility.
+Various factors that affect air quality monitoring are turbulence, generation of piston effect due to vehicular movement, type of ventilation system, road design, etc. Also, air pollutant concentrations in the tunnel and parking lots vary significantly along with length and depth.
 In order to get representative concentration, air quality monitoring is carried out in the ventilation stacks, as well as at the ground locations.
 Sites with minimum interference from turbulence are selected for monitoring.
-Read Oizom’s Whitepaper on monitoring location selection for detailed monitoring guidelines and to understand how to carry out monitoring in tunnels and parking lots to ensure that highest quality data is recorded.
+Read Oizom’s Whitepaper on Location of Low-cost Sensor-based Air Quality Monitoring Devices to understand how to carry out monitoring in tunnels and parking lots to ensure that highest quality data is recorded.